-The Area lies within the Great Lakes-St. Lawrence Forest Region (MNR, 2013b).
-Tree species found in the area include: eastern white pine, red pine, jack pine, black spruce, eastern hemlock, yellow birch, poplar and white birch.
-Forestry is a major industry in the area and the largest single land use, with more than 60 per cent productive forest.
-The Area contains portions of two Forest Management Units (FMU): the Northshore (FMU 680), managed by Northshore Forest Inc. and the Spanish (FMU 210), managed by Domtar Inc. The region's forests provide habitat for wildlife including game, fur-bearing mammals and birds.
-Management of featured species populations (e.g., moose) and concentration and nesting areas for raptors, herons and waterfowl are a focus of Ontario Ministry of Natural Resources (MNR) forest management planning in this area.
+The Manitouwadge area lies within the Boreal Forest Region.
+The Manitouwadge area contains portions of four Forest Management Units (FMUs): Big Pic Forest (FMU 067), the White River Forest (FMU 060), the Pic River Forest (FMU 965) and a small portion of the Nagagami Forest (FMU 390).
+Typical forest types in the Manitouwadge area include: black spruce, jack pine, trembling aspen, white spruce, balsam fir, white birch, balsam poplar, white pine, and red pine (GFMI, 2013a,b; Domtar, 2008; JRML, 2011).
+The region's forests provide habitat for wildlife including game, fur-bearing mammals, and birds.
+Management of featured species populations (e.g., moose and woodland caribou) and concentration and nesting areas for raptors, herons and waterfowl are a focus of Ontario Ministry of Natural Resources (MNR) forest management planning in this area.

 The Natural Heritage Information Centre (NHIC) database (NHIC, 2013) shows the occurrence of species that are listed as Endangered (END), Threatened (THR) or Special Concern (SC) either under the provincial Endangered Species Act (ESA) or the federal Species at Risk Act (SARA).
-The Royal Ontario Museum range maps (ROM, 2013) indicate the potential for Species at Risk (SAR) to exist within the Area, based on the principles of range mapping.
-Habitats within the Area have the potential to directly or indirectly support the needs of 30 designated SAR (NHIC, 2013; NHIC, 2005; ROM, 2013; Oldham and Weller, 2000; BSC, 2006; Domtar, 2010; BCI, 2013a,b; Jones et al., 2013; Dobbyn, 1994).
-These species include: eastern cougar, little brown myotis (bat), northern myotis (bat), shortnose cisco and wood turtle.
+The Royal Ontario Museum range maps (ROM, 2013) indicate the potential for Species at Risk (SAR) to exist within the Manitouwadge area, based on the principles of range mapping.
+Habitats within the Manitouwadge area have the potential to directly or indirectly support the needs of 16 designated SAR (NHIC, 2013; 2005; ROM, 2013; Oldham and Weller, 2000; BSC, 2006; Domtar, 2010; BCI, 2013a,b; Jones et al., 2013; Dobbyn, 1994).
+These species include five mammals (eastern cougar, woodland caribou, northern myotis, little brown myotis and wolverine), eight birds (bald eagle, black tern, Canada warbler, common nighthawk, golden eagle, olive-sided flycatcher, rusty blackbird and short-eared owl), two fish (aurora trout and lake sturgeon) and one invertebrate (monarch butterfly).
 Further data collection through site-specific surveys and potential discussions with interested communities and First Nation and Métis communities in the area would be needed to refine habitat use and suitability for these species, should the community proceed in the site selection process.